daniel-amthauer/BMeshUnreal/README.md

 -FLinearColor
 This can be extended by the user with other types, but it must be done from C++ (See ['here'](Source/BMesh/Private/BMeshModule.cpp) for an example.

+## Usage
+See [`UBMeshTestComponent`](Source/BMeshTest/Private/BMeshTest.cpp) in the BMeshTests module for examples of how to create meshes with it from C++ and how to visualize them in the editor.

 To use from Blueprints simply create a BMesh object, and select your preferred class for each mesh element.
 The default classes include only a location for vertices, and no extra attributes for any other elements, aside from an Id integer which can be used as a temporary attribute in many mesh operators.
 Here's an example that produces a hexagonal face that's then subdivided into a triangle fan
 ![Blueprint code that creates a BMesh object with a hexagonal face which is subdivided into a triangle fan](Docs/BlueprintExample.png?raw=true)

 This is the result
 ![Result of the previous code visualized with debug lines](Docs/BlueprintResult.png?raw=true)